I am a food enthusiast and am always trying new recipes. I love to garden, get crafty, and read a good book!

 I hope you like this recipe as much as my family does!

 |Prep time||Cook time||Ready in||Yields|

 - 1 container mozarella pearls

 - Salt and pepper, to taste

 - Using a fork, pierce spaghetti squash repeatedly around the entire squash.
 Microwave the squash for 1-2 minutes.
 Remove from microwave with caution as squash will be hot.
-(This step is optional but makes it easier to slice squash in half and shorten cook time in the oven.)
+(This step is optional but makes it easier to slice the squash in half and shorten cook time in the oven.)

 - Placing spaghetti squash cut side down on a baking sheet, roast squash for 20 minutes at 350 degrees.
-Flip squash over and continue to roast for 15 additional minutes or until squash is fork tender and spaghetti squash comes away in strands when you run the fork down the inside.
+Flip the squash over and continue to roast for 15 additional minutes or until the squash is fork tender and spaghetti squash comes away in strands when you run the fork down the inside.

 - Using a fork, scrap along the inside of the spaghetti squash until all the insides have pulled away from the edges of the squash.
 Take care not to tear the edges of the spaghetti squash as the outer, inedible part of the squash will be used to make the "boat."

-- Pour all the spaghetti squash into the skillet with onions, zucchini and tomatoes and toss to coat.
-Season with onion salt and garlic powder and tarragon.
+- Pour all the spaghetti squash into the skillet with onions, zucchini, and tomatoes and toss to coat.
+Season with onion salt and garlic powder, and tarragon.
 Taste and add more salt/pepper as needed.
 Lastly, add the mozzarella pearls and stir all ingredients together.

 - Move all ingredients back into the spaghetti squash "boats" and garnish with fresh tarragon if available.
 Bake boats at 350 degrees for 5 minutes to ensure mozzarella cheese is melted and all ingredients are warmed through.